A Detailed Guide To Camping with a new Suzuki Jimny

 If you’re willing to add a more weight you can choose to add an awning.
 I debated this decision for a while before getting one.
 My main concern is always additional weight and the benefit of the item.
 I’m so glad we did though as we are surprised how good it is in practice.

-We went with the Darche Eclipse 1.4m awning from Trekoverland.com.
+At first we went with the Darche Eclipse 1.4m awning from Trekoverland.com.

 The reason we chose 1.4m was its low weight (8 kg) and it’s just big enough for our needs.
 You could easily decide to go for something longer but this awning is ok for us.
 A 1.6m would fit perfectly across the length of the Jimny roof if you want to take advantage of the full length of the roof and line it all up.
 Obviously 2.0m awnings will have overhang.